FIRST-Tech-Challenge/ftcdocs/docs/source/overview/ftcoverview.rst

 .. comment
    Build the FIRST Championship link so we can italicize FIRST.

-Each season concludes with regional championship events and an exciting
+Each season concludes with regional championship events and an exciting |text|_.

-|text|_ Championship

 .. _text: https://www.firstchampionship.org/
 .. |text| replace:: *FIRST* Championship